Tampa Marauders

-The Tampa Marauders are an American soccer club from Tampa, Florida.
-The club currently plays in the Champions Soccer League USA.
-Their home games are played in downtown Tampa at the Naimoli Family Athletic and Intramural Complex, on the campus of the University of Tampa.
+The Tampa Marauders was an American soccer club from Tampa, Florida.
+The club played in the Champions Soccer League USA.
+Their home games were played in downtown Tampa at the Naimoli Family Athletic and Intramural Complex, on the campus of the University of Tampa.

 History

 The Tampa Marauders FC joined the National Premier Soccer League (NPSL) for the 2012 season.
 In 2015 the Marauders joined the new Champions Soccer League as a founding member.
 On January 5, 2017, the Marauders announced that former midfielder Saif Alsafeer would take over as manager.